yogie-kurniawan/nodejs-ecommerce/README.md

-E-Commerce Website built with Node.js, Express.js, and MongoDB
+E-Commerce Website built with Node.js, Express.js, ejs, and MongoDB

 How to run this project?
 1. Run "npm install" or "npm i" to install all required packages